Alkhemrt/The-Crown-of-Embers/README.md

 # The Crown of Embers

-*A retro-styled dark fantasy text RPG set in a dying kingdom shrouded in eternal night.*
+*A retro-styled fantasy text RPG set in a dying kingdom shrouded in eternal night.*

 ---